Shibani1009/Capstone_Project_Upgrad_Credit_Card_Fraud/README.md

 during the training process.
 The goal is to estimate the model's ability to generalize to new, unseen data and to identify any issues with the model, such as overfitting.

-▪ Model Saving: Saving the trained model in the pickle file so that it can be used for  prediction dor new data.
+▪ Model Saving: Saving the trained model in the pickle file so that it can be used for  prediction for new data.